Google Lens: AI Visual Search May 2026

 How much does Google Lens cost?

-Google Lens is completely free for all consumer uses with no paid tier, no usage limits, and no account required.
-The Google Cloud Vision API for developers is billed per 1,000 images starting at $1.50 for label detection, with a free tier of 1,000 requests per month.
+Google Lens is completely free for all consumer uses with no paid tier, no usage limits, and no account required on mobile and desktop.
+The Google Cloud Vision API for developers is billed per image starting at $1.50 for label detection, with 1,000 free requests monthly.

 What are the main features of Google Lens?

-Google Lens' main features are visual object search with 95%+ accuracy, real-time text translation in 100+ languages, product identification linked to 45 billion listings, Circle to Search on Android 12+, and homework help for math and science problems with Gemini-powered multimodal queries.
+Google Lens features include visual object search with 95%+ accuracy, real-time text translation in 100+ languages, product identification via 45 billion Shopping Graph listings, Circle to Search on Android 12+, homework help with step-by-step explanations, and the new Windows desktop app (April 2026) with screen sharing and Gemini AI integration.

 Is Google Lens free to use?